rk295/bright-golang/README.md

 Not all the API endpoints are implemented, however there should be sufficient to at least get Electricity and Gas usage out.
-There are a few helper functions which attempt to figure out which resource holds the current KwH usage for both gas and electricity, they are the simplest ways of using the package.
+There are a few helper functions which attempt to figure out which resource holds the current usage (in Watts) for both gas and electricity, they are the simplest ways of using the package.

 A username and password for the API is required, you can either pass those into